prestonharberts/bib/Bible/amos6.md

 > The family of Israel looks to them for leadership.
 ###### 2
 > They say to the people:
->  “ Journey over to Calneh and look at it;
+> “Journey over to Calneh and look at it;
->  “ Then go from there to Hamath-Rabbah;
+> “Then go from there to Hamath-Rabbah;
->  “ Then go down to Gath of the Philistines.
+> “Then go down to Gath of the Philistines.
->  “ Are they superior to our two kingdoms?
+> “Are they superior to our two kingdoms?
->  “ Is their territory larger than yours?”
+> “Is their territory larger than yours?”
 ###### 3
 > You refuse to believe a day of disaster will come,
 > But you establish a reign of violence.